Advancing the phenomenology of GeV-scale axion-like particles

 Now, let us consider the contribution of the Lagrangian~\eqref{eq:heavy-pseudovector-supplemental} to some processes.
 Choosing, for instance, the process $a(\to \eta^{*}(1440)) \to KK\pi$, we get for the corresponding Lagrangian

 After using Eqs.~\eqref{eq:mixing-pi01300-supplemental}-\eqref{eq:mixing-eta1440-supplemental}, for the expression in the brackets, we get

 I.e., whereas the $c_{u,d,s}$ terms obviously survive, the dependence on $c_{G}$ vanishes identically.
-It happens because of the simple structure of the interaction operators and the trivial structure of heavy pseudoscalars utilized in Ref.~\cite{Parganlija:2016yxq}: unlike the case light pseudoscalars, $\eta(1295)$, $\eta(1440)$ exactly match the isoscalar and singlet components of the nonet; also, there is no analog of the isospin breaking.
+It happens because of the simple structure of the interaction operators and the trivial structure of heavy pseudoscalars utilized in Ref.~\cite{Parganlija:2016yxq}: unlike the case of light pseudoscalars, $\eta(1295)$, $\eta(1440)$ exactly match the isoscalar and singlet components of the nonet; also, there is no analog of the isospin breaking.

-The same cancellation happens also for any other interaction induced by the Lagrangian~\eqref{eq:heavy-pseudovector-supplemental}.
+The same cancellation also applies to any other interaction induced by the Lagrangian~\eqref{eq:heavy-pseudovector-supplemental}.
 Therefore, if dropping the terms proportional to $\alpha, \lambda_{0}^{*},\lambda_{1}^{*},\xi_{1}, h_{1}^{*},\kappa_{1-4}$ (as it is done in~\cite{Parganlija:2016yxq}), the ALPs coupled to gluons can only experience these interactions via tiny couplings $c_{u,d,s}$ induced because of the renormalization flow of the ALP gluonic operator from the scale $\Lambda$.